allanw/allanw.github.com/_posts/blog/2016-04-15-google-play-on-kindle-fire.md

 Want to set up Google Play on Kindle Fire so apps can be installed from Play Store, read books on Google Play books etc.

 I did all of this on Windows 7 PC.
-XDA forums posts were very helpful.
+XDA forums posts were very helpful (http://forum.xda-developers.com/amazon-fire/general/installing-google-framework-playstore-t3216122/post63101324#post63101324)

 I created a file under C:/Users/{adminaccount}/.android/adb_usb.ini containing the following line: